Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

 At higher magnetic fields the effects of particle–hole asymmetry and charge imbalance become more pronounced.
 Figure~\ref{Fig2}a shows the longitudinal resistance in the lowest Landau level at $B=9$~T and $T=1.5$~K. Some fractional quantum Hall states are visible in the lowest Landau levels of the individual layers, and crossings between symmetry-broken states of different layers appear more clearly than at lower fields.
 The most striking feature occurs at $\nu_{\rm tot}=0$, where the resistance remains largely high across most displacement field, but three distinct regions of reduced resistance emerge, highlighted by arrows in Fig.~\ref{Fig2}a.
+(See Fig.~S2 in Supporting Information)

 The schematic in Fig.~\ref{Fig2}b extends the picture of Fig.~\ref{Fig1}d, making explicit the symmetry-broken states that emerge under displacement-field tuning.
 Green, blue, and red lines denote the Landau levels of the top, middle, and bottom layers, respectively, and their vertical splittings reflect the lifting of spin and valley degeneracies.
 Numbers in the colored boxes indicate the layer filling factors, and the three shaded regions correspond to $(\nu_{\rm top},\nu_{\rm mid},\nu_{\rm bot})=(-2,1,1)$, $(-1,2,-1)$, and $(1,1,-2)$ for positive, near-zero, and negative displacement fields.
 These configurations match the positions of the resistance minima at $\nu_{\rm tot}=0$ in Fig.~\ref{Fig2}a, showing that the low-resistance states originate from specific combinations of symmetry-broken Landau levels across the three layers.